 Introduction to the Toolkit for linking: opportunities and challenges

 Over the last decade school linking has gained in popularity as an activity in which schools engage.
-HEC has been involved in linking for twenty years and continues to offer guidance around school linking and global learning.
+Global Learning London has been involved in linking for twenty years and continues to offer guidance around school linking and global learning.
 This section encourages you to think carefully about mutuality, sustainability and equity within links with the global South.

 Linking locally first: